dxps/opa_showcase/poc1/iam_svc/readme.md

 ### Prereqs

-- [migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate) tool for running the SQL migrations
+Have [migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate) tool installed for running the database migrations.

+Run the database migrations using `./run_migrate.sh 3` before starting the app.
+This `3` is the latest version.
+Check out `ops/db_migrations/` directory for the latest version number that exists.

 <br/>